kaoozhi/CarND-Path-Planning-Project/README.md

 ### Cost function
 Once the car started from CS to KL state, transition between states is conditioned by a multi-objective cost function.
 In general, the state machine will always move from the current state to the next state which has the lowest cost among all possible new states.
 For a given state, the cost function evaluates the weighted sum of:
-* traffic ahead cost - further the car ahead in the intended lane, lower the cost
+* Traffic ahead cost - further the car ahead in the intended lane, lower the cost
 * Efficiency cost - computes the difference between real speed/speed limit plus the difference between intended speed/speed limit, larger the real speed and intended speed, lower the cost.
 The real and intended speed will be determined regarding traffic speed in the target lane, acceleration/deceleration limit and road speed limit.
 * Maneuver cost - in terms of maneuver, lane change has a higher maneuver cost than keep lane while left lane change is preferred with a lower cost compared to right lane change
-* reach goal cost - when traffic is heavy around, the planner will search the least busy lane as the goal lane to reach, so closer to the goal lane lower the cost.
+* Reach goal cost - when traffic is heavy around, the planner will search the least busy lane as the goal lane to reach, so closer to the goal lane lower the cost.
 This will help the car to get close to the fastest lane more quickly.

 The weights associated with each cost are manually tuned to guarantee that ego car changes lane only when it makes sense.

 In particular, transitions from KL to PLCL/PLCR, PLCL to LCL and PLCR to LCR are only possible when the safe lane change conditions are verified: